-Colorado meets only a small part of this goal.
-The state should be able to use its assigned teacher identifiers to match individual teacher records with individual student records and support the development of value-added analysis.
-The state should also support the use of valueadded data to provide part of the evidence of teacher effectiveness, particularly for decisions about granting teachers tenure.
-Value-added data are also important and necessary for local districts adopting performance pay plans to reliably measure individual teacher and overall school performance.
+New York meets only a small part of this goal.
+The state should re-evaluate its position on value-added data for assessing teacher effectiveness.
+The state should be able to use its assigned teacher identifiers to match individual teacher records with individual student records.
+The development of value-added analysis is not only necessary for meaningful tenure decisions, but it is important if local districts wish to adopt performance pay plans and to enable schools to reliably measure overall school performance.